 We encourage you to research for yourself the health benefits of eating meat raised on pasture.
 In general, pasture based farming practices provide food sources higher in Vitamin A, E & D, and Omega 3s.

 Many Heritage Breeds have been naturally selected for life outdoors and some breeds will perform better in winter climates.
 As industrial farming has developed, breeds have been selected for different traits based on the needs of the industry and efficiency.
 This means that many of the great heritage genetics are being lost.
 We have decided to raise heritage breed livestock, both to help preserve these important genetics as well as maximize efficiency on a pasture based system.
-Many will also say that it tastes better... but we will let you be the judge of that!
+Many will also say that they produce better tasting food... but we will let you be the judge of that!

 Visit our individual animal pages to see how these principles are applied in each case.